liferay-search/liferay-docs/en/user/articles/10-managing-users/04-managing-user-data/02-sanitizing-user-data.markdown

 Conceptually, forgetting a User means two things, at a minimum:

 - Erasing the User's identifying information from the system.
-In @product@, this entails removing the User from database tables and search indexes.
+In @sharepoint@, this entails removing the User from database tables and search indexes.
 - Erasing or anonymizing content the User has interacted with so it cannot be tracked to a real person.